foldable-devices/device-configurator/README.md

 # Foldable Device Configurator

-Foldable Device Configurator is a little Web Component which you can drop in your application to test the CSS Spanning Polyfill located [here](https://github.com/foldable-devices/spanning-css-polyfill)
+Foldable Device Configurator is a little Web Component which you can drop in your application to test the CSS Viewport Segments Polyfill located [here](https://github.com/foldable-devices/viewportsegments-css-polyfill)

 ## How to use  the foldable configurator in your project?